Bill Werbeniuk: Early life

-William Werbeniuk was born on 14 January 1947 in Winnipeg.
+Werbeniuk was born on 14 January 1947 in Winnipeg.
 His paternal grandfather had immigrated to Canada from Ukraine; his father, according to Werbeniuk, "was one of the biggest fences in Canada" and "committed armed robberies, peddled drugs, every larceny in the language."
 His father also owned Pop's Billiards on Logan Avenue in Winnipeg, where Werbeniuk began playing snooker as a child.
 Werbeniuk spent a portion of his youth travelling with Cliff Thorburn and playing pool for money.

 Career

-Werbeniuk won the Canadian Snooker Championship in 1973, with a 16–15 victory against Robert Paquette after being 12–15 behind.
-This qualified him for the North American Championship.
-He took the North American Championship title by defeating Cliff Thorburn 26–22, winning five of the last six frames after the pair were level at 21–21.
+Werbeniuk won the Amateur Championship in 1973, with a 16–15 victory against Robert Paquette after being 12–15 behind.
+This qualified him for the North American Amateur Championship.
+He won the North American Amateur Championship by defeating Cliff Thorburn 26–22, winning five of the last six frames after the pair were level at 21–21.

-His playing record included an 9–8 quarter-final loss to John Pulman in the 1975 Canadian Open and quarter-final losses in the 1978 and 1979 World Championships to Ray Reardon and John Virgo respectively.
+His playing record included a 9–8 quarter-final loss to John Pulman in the 1975 Canadian Open and quarter-final losses in the 1978 and 1979 World Championships to Ray Reardon and John Virgo respectively.
 He reached the semi-finals of the UK Championships (when it opened to non-UK based residents) but lost 9–3 to the reigning world champion Terry Griffiths.
 He suffered a third World quarter-final defeat to Reardon in 1981 by 13–10.

 In the 1983 Lada Classic, Bill reached his first major final, but was beaten by Steve Davis 9–5.
 Werbeniuk again reached the quarter-finals of the World Championships, in the same year, losing 13–11 to Alex Higgins, and reached his second major final in the summer, losing 7–3 to compatriot Cliff Thorburn in the Winfield Masters in Australia.